 The Volcano, made by Storz & Bickel of Tuttlingen, Germany, was used in detailed follow-up research (Gieringer).
 The Volcano has automatic temperature control, an air blower to help distribute heat evenly, and a vapor collection balloon.
 THC dominates the Volcano device-generated fumes.
 It also contains 100 additional compounds, including hazardous polycyclic aromatic hydrocarbons.

 Dr Donald Abrams of UCSF then tested the Volcano on humans (Abrams et al.).
 The study looked at THC delivered to the bloodstream by vaporization and smoking.
-The Volcano delivered a steady dose of THC to the subjects better than smoked marijuana.
+The Volcano delivered a steady dose of THC to the subjects better than smoking marijuana.
 The Volcano’s efficiency may be due to the combustion of THC.
 According to Seed Supreme, the vaporizer users had lower amounts of carbon monoxide.
 Doing so potentially opens the door for future medicinal use of vaporizers.

 There are numerous vaporizers on the market now.
 Dispensing devices for marijuana are still illegal, but they are offered lawfully as “herbal vaporizers” (vaporization does work on many other medicinal herbs and tobacco).
 A quick web search yields a wide range of gadgets priced from $20 to $500.
 The Volcano is the only vaporizer tested in medical trials.
 Of course, you may buy cheap glass vaporizer tubes that you fill with marijuana and heat with a cigarette lighter.
-Unfortunately, this design has many management faults, as too much heat might burn the marijuana or not enough heat can leave it not vaporized.
+Unfortunately, this design has many management faults, as too much heat might burn the marijuana, or not enough heat can leave it not vaporized.

 Controllable heat is one of the most crucial features of vaporizers.
 Avoid models that heat the sample directly, as this can overheat the marijuana nearest to the source and underheat the marijuana farthest away.
-A common issue in early, primitive and homemade designs was the over-reliance on hot plates for heat.
+A common issue in early, primitive, and homemade designs was the over-reliance on hot plates for heat.
 The most reliable method of evenly heating a sample is to blow warm air through it.

 Many vaporizers have automatic temperature control to help you achieve optimum results.
 Last but not least, consider convenience and portability.
 Like most other vaporizers, the Volcano is powered by an electrical outlet.
 Vape makers are racing to create portable, rechargeable devices.